ConnorBaker/CS310_Lectures/final_review/main.md

 Quadratic probing still needs to use tombstones.
 However, it doesn't suffer from primary clustering since it checks a more dispersed group of cells.
 The complexity of quadratic probing isn't known.

-A major benefit to use quadratic probing is that if the table size is prime and the load factor stays been $0.5$, you are guaranteed to be able to insert and item.
+A major benefit to use quadratic probing is that if the table size is prime and the load factor stays been 0.5, you are guaranteed to be able to insert and item.
 Additionally, we get the property that no cell is probed twice.

 46. Create a hash function for [strings | numbers | cards | people] which generates relatively unique values.

+The wizened people of Oracle have decided on a polynomial hash using base 31, and I see no reason to change the status quo.

+Numbers are their own hash functions.

+There are 52 cards in a deck, so create a bijection between the cards and the set $\{1, 52\}$.
+Then the problem reduces to the previous problem involving numbers.

+People are (somewhat) uniquely identifiable by their full names, which are in turn strings, so this problem reduces to the first involving strings.

 47. Hash [strings | numbers | cards | people] into a hash table of size [some number using [separate chaining | open addressing w/ linear probing | open addressing w/ quadratic probing | open addressing w/ double hashing where `h2(key) = 5 - (key % 5)`] and the hash function you wrote above.
 48. After hashing the above [strings | numbers | cards | people] remove three of them, making sure to visually indicate any special states.
 49. Rehash your tables above to [a prime number over double the size].